MicrochipTech/WFI32_Ethernet_Wi-Fi_Bridge_OOB/README.md

 significantly simplifying the process of fine-tuning device parameters.

-With the CLI, users can quickly test different configuration, troubleshoot issues, and adapt settings on-the-fly, enhancing the overall development and deployment experience.
+CLI command/response enables users automate the Bridge operation programmatically, also helps to troubleshoot issues, and adapt settings on-the-fly, enhancing the overall development and deployment experience.
 This flexibility is especially beneficial for rapid prototyping and iterative testing, as user can implement the changes immediately and observe their effects.